 In respect to electricity, under the current regime to a large extent grid companies purchase power from power-generation companies at regulated fixed prices and sell power to customers at regulated fixed prices.
 Generation is dispatched on a fair and equal basis.
 Under the current power price reforms, the Chinese government is exploring the possibility of opening up electricity markets, including a plan to continue the deregulation of power generation and consumption.
 The aim at this stage is to establish a medium to long-term market and spot market.

 Oil and gas

-To engage in refined oil retail, a specific business permit issued by MOFCOM is required.
-There are certain requirements for applicants to obtain a business permit, including a certain amount of registered capital, long-term supply agreements, and stable sales channels and facilities.
+To engage in the retail business of refined oil, a specific business permit issued by local government is required.
+There are certain requirements for applicants to obtain such a business permit, including a certain amount of registered capital, long-term supply agreements, and stable sales channels and facilities.
 Foreign-invested enterprises may also apply for permits.